Have you ever dreamed of traveling to far-off lands in search of wild tigers?

 In the past, I’ve stayed a few days in this extraordinary city and caught the midnight train south to Katni.

-Another option is to fly to Khajuraho ($80-ish) from Delhi, visit the erotic temples, and take a side trip to Panna national park nearby.
+Another option is to fly to Khajuraho ($80-ish) from Delhi, visit the erotic temples, and take a side trip to the scenic Panna national park nearby (good chance of seeing tigers).
 Then take the bus to Satna the nearest railway station and wait for a train to Katni.
 Buses leave for Umaria regularly.

 Arranging a Jeep Safari in Bandhavgarh National Park

-In Madya Pradesh, the rules are similar for each park and the fees are almost the same.
-One exception is the jeep rental, it costs 2500 Rupees per safari in Bandhavgarh.
+In Madhya Pradesh, the rules are similar for each park and the fees are almost the same.
+One exception is the jeep rental which costs 2500 Rupees per safari in Bandhavgarh.
 The real difference is the number of jeeps allocated for walk-in visitors, they vary from park to park.

 3. Ranthambore National Park

 About Ranthambore National Park

-If you’ve ever seen those amazing shots of tigers roaming amongst romantic ruins or perfectly framed in an abandoned pavilion, this is probably where it was taken.
+If you’ve ever seen those amazing shots of tigers roaming amongst romantic ancient ruins or perfectly framed in an abandoned pavilion, this is probably where it was taken.

 The landscape is a dry-deciduous forest ranging over 824 sq km of the Aravali hills.
 Upon entering the main gate you see a fantastic abandoned fort perched on the slopes of a thickly wooded hill and overlooking a large crocodile-infested lake.
 It’s everything you hope for.

 If you are very lucky you might even see a tiger come down to the water’s edge to drink or cool off in the heat of the day.